Wrestle Kingdom 7

 Wrestle Kingdom 7 in Tokyo Dome was a professional wrestling pay-per-view (PPV) event produced by the New Japan Pro-Wrestling (NJPW) promotion, which took place at the Tokyo Dome in Tokyo, Japan on January 4, 2013.
 It was the 22nd January 4 Tokyo Dome Show and the seventh held under the "Wrestle Kingdom" name.
 The event featured eleven matches (including two dark matches), five of which were contested for championships.
-Wrestle Kingdom is traditionally NJPW's biggest event of the year and has been described as their equivalent to WWE's WrestleMania.

 For the first time, the event was made available for international market on internet pay-per-view (iPPV).
 The event drew 29,000 fans to the Tokyo Dome, supposedly down from the three previous years, although NJPW president Naoki Sugabayashi revealed that for the first time, the promotion announced a legitimate number of tickets sold instead of a "papered" number of attendees.

 The event featured outside participation from All Japan Pro Wrestling (AJPW) representative Keiji Mutoh, Pro Wrestling Zero1 representative Shinjiro Otani, and American freelancer Shelton Benjamin.
 For the first time in five years, the event did not feature wrestlers from Consejo Mundial de Lucha Libre (CMLL).